Farmijo/marsRover-cqrs/README.md

 Then:
  - move the Rover
-   if the Rover disappears over the edge of the map (the horizon), continue on the other side (remember, Mars is a sphere)
+   if the Rover disappears over the edge of the field (the horizon), continue on the other side (remember, Mars is a sphere)
 ```

 #### Bonus point